 - Once every year, each IEEE Student Branch (SB) may hold a Student Paper Contest (SPC) under its own responsibility.

-- The winner(s) of each SB SPC may compete for Region 8 Contest, held at the Regional level.
+- The winner(s) of each Branch Contest may compete for the Region 8 Contest, held within the Region limits.
 A Branch may submit one paper for every 100 branch members or part thereof, with a maximum of three papers.

-- At Region 8 Contest. an international Jury will grade the written papers without knowing the identity of the author nor his school.
+- At Region 8 Contest an international Jury, will grade the written papers without knowledge of the identity of the author and of his school.
 Jury will decide which papers will be accepted for presentation at the Region 8 SPC oral finals.

 - Although the original paper – i.e. the paper that was submitted to the local Branch Contest – may be written in any language, the paper that is submitted to the Region 8 Contest should be in English.
 The oral presentation shall be in English, as well.

-- When submitting a paper for the Region 8 Contest, each SB Counselor will provide a document (point 15.b) certifying that condition 4 is fulfilled, giving the IEEE membership number(s) of the author(s), and stating during which year(s) after high school the work has been performed.
+- When entering a paper in the Region 8 Contest, each SB Counselor will provide a document certifying that condition 5 is fulfilled, giving the IEEE membership number(s) of the author(s), and stating during which year(s) after high school the work has been performed.
 Any other useful information concerning the work and background is welcome.
 This document should be attached to the Student Paper Cover Sheet (see “Author Guidelines on Paper Layout” and “Student Paper Cover Sheet”).

-- Finalists selected by the Jury will be invited to present their papers at one of the Region 8 Conferences.
-If acceptable to the organizers of the conference at which the oral finals take place, the papers that have been accepted for oral presentation will be published in the proceedings of that conference and possibly included in IEEE Xplore Database.
-The final format of the papers, with included authors’ names and affiliations, should be in accordance with the conference proceedings’ rules.
+- Finalists selected by the Jury will be invited to present their papers at one of the Region 8 If acceptable to the organizers of the conference at which the oral finals take place, the papers that have been accepted for oral presentation will be published in the proceedings of that conference and possibly included in IEEE Xplore Database.
+Since the five finalist papers are being included in the conference proceedings as well as in IEEE Xplore Library, the rules will now allow that the name of the supervisor/mentor may be added, as an author, to the final version of the paper sent to the conference organisation.
+This does not change in any way the basic rule that the submitted paper is the work of the student.
 Electronic versions of the finalists’ papers will also be published in the IEEE Region 8 SAC web pages.

 - Travel expenses (train 2nd class, or plane economy class for very long distances) will be provided by the Region 8 Student Activities Fund to one author of each paper accepted by the Jury for oral presentation.
 Living expenses which may occur while attending the oral presentation may also be reimbursed; the guidelines for this reimbursement will be mailed to attendees before the presentation.

-- The Life Member Fund is offering three prizes (the year 2011 amounts were respectively 800, 500 and 200 US Dollars).
+- The IEEE Life Member Fund is supporting IEEER8 and awarding three prizes of 800, 500 and 200 US Dollars for the first, second and third placed papers respectively.
 Furthermore, the Region 8 Student Activities Fund offers 250 US Dollars as the “Dick Poortvliet Award” to the branch where the winner comes from.

 - Papers should cover technical and engineering aspects of a subject reasonably within or related to the areas with which the IEEE is concerned with.

-- The work needs not be original in engineering content, but should be original in treatment and concise in coverage of the author’s contribution to the subject.
+- The work need not be original in engineering content, but should be original in treatment and concise in coverage of the author’s contribution to the subject.